adolfosbh/hugo-sources/personalSite/content/work/cv.md

 **Studies**

+* Public Innovation Management at University of La Laguna, 2018.
 * Engineering Doctorate graduate, at University of York, 2013-2017.
 * Advanced Studies Diploma (post-graduate), at University of La Laguna, 2007-2008.
 * Master in Software Engineering, at University of La Laguna, 2006-2007.